makhmudislamov/foodonate_demo/README.md

 - User authorization & authentication for 3 types of users
 - CRUD
-- food delivery logistics and communication among the users
+- Food delivery logistics and communication among the users
 - Dashboard for the users

 ## Team: